Buy Melanotan 1 Online | The A-Z Guide

 - Notes: Based on this sample protocol, one 10mg melanotan 1 vial suffices for one melanotan tanning cycle.

-- Open and transparent: Many vendors claim to sell research-grade melanotan 1, but Peptide Sciences is the only vendor we’ve found that has every batch tested by a third-party lab.
-The company posts all lab results online, letting researchers verify the purity of the peptide prior to making a purchase.
+- Open & Transparent: The company posts all third-party quality test results online, letting researchers verify the purity of any product prior to making a purchase.

-- Great prices: Peptide Sciences sells melanotan 1 10 mg for just $49.50 each.
-Researchers can save an additional 12% when they purchase ten or more vials.
+- Great Prices: Core Peptides sells melanotan 1 10mg vials for just $41 each.
+Researchers can save an additional 5%-10% when purchasing in bulk.

-- Wide selection of peptides: Besides melanotan 1, Peptide Sciences sells other α-MSH analogues like MT2 and PT-141, as well as a host of growth hormone secretagogues, cosmetic peptides, and peptide blends.
+- Wide Selection: Besides melanotan 1, Core Peptides sells a host of growth hormone secretagogues, cosmetic peptides, and peptide blends.

 How to Reconstitute Melanotan 1